-It is scarcely possible when looking at the images opposite to believe that buildings such as these in Muang Boran are a mere few decades old.
+It is scarcely possible when looking at the images below to believe that buildings such as these in Muang Boran are a mere few decades old.
 The quality of the construction of this particular model 'Palace' is such that it was deemed to be sufficiently regal to host a reception for a visit by Queen Elizabeth II on 2nd February 1972 - an event which became recognised as the official opening of Muang Boran.

 Art and Furnishings